timja-bot/liquibase-runner-plugin/README.md

 **Evaluate changesets**

 The "Evaluate liquibase changesets" build step runs liquibase internally and doesn't require liquibase to be installed.
-In addition, build summaries include a list of changesets executed.
+In addition, build summaries include a list of changesets executed and the SQL statements that were generated.

 However, using this mode contains a few restrictions:
-  * You cannot choose what liquibase command to run; only "update" and "updateTestingRollback" are used.
+  * You cannot choose what liquibase command to run; only "update" (or "updateTestingRollback") are used.
   * You are restricted to one of the database engines available in the build step's dropdown.

 # Usage Tips